 Select a destination

-Destination is where your new video will go.
+To is the location where HandBrake will place your new video.
 You can select the

 Please take special care to note your destination.
 Otherwise, you won’t be able to find your new video.
 You can move it later if you desire.

 Start the encode

 Start button on the toolbar to make your new video.

 HandBrake will report its progress while it’s working and alert you when it’s finished.
 Then you will have a new video file at the